“You can’t control the virus, but you can control the host (that’s you!).”

-As a Functional Medicine health coach, I’m personally extra concerned about COVID-19.
+I’m personally extra concerned about COVID-19.
 Why?
 Because I’ve been in the higher risk group and continue to deal with underlying immune system challenges.
-In 2010, I beat a 26-year course of MS by finding and removing my triggers and healing my gut.
+In 2010, I beat a two-decade course of MS by finding and removing my triggers and healing my gut.
 Yet, health is not static.
 You don’t beat an autoimmune condition and that’s the end of the story.
 No.

 Health takes daily work, proactive maintenance, and a courageous commitment to oneself to stay on the healing and prevention path.

-I may be more vulnerable to infection than most, because I have the genes — the latent potential — for MS, along with persistent immune system burdens like chronic Lyme disease, reactivated Epstein Barr Virus (EBV), and ongoing food sensitivities.
-This means I need to step up my game and do what I can to safeguard my health and protect my loved ones — right now.
+I may be more vulnerable to infection than most, because I have the genes — the latent potential — for MS, along with persistent immune system burdens like mycotoxins from recent mold exposure, persistent Lyme disease, and ongoing food sensitivities.
+This means I need to step up my game and do what I can to safeguard my health and protect my loved ones right now.

 How F.I.G.H.T.S.™ Can Help Safeguard Your Health

-Immune system experts agree this is a time to help our immune systems function at their peak.
-We can do this by embracing healthy daily lifestyle choices.
-While doing research for my bestselling book, Beat Autoimmune, I created a simple way for people to remember the major root cause categories we can control with the abbreviation F.I.G.H.T.S,™ which stands for Food, Infections, Gut health, Hormone balance, Toxins and Stress.
-It turns out that you help to prevent COVID-19 much in the same way you reverse or prevent autoimmune conditions.
+Immune system experts agree this is a time to help our immune systems function optimally.
+We can do this by embracing simple, healthy daily lifestyle habits.
+To help you remember the major root cause categories you can control, I created the mnemonic, F.I.G.H.T.S,™ which stands for Food, Infections, Gut health, Hormone balance, Toxins and Stress.

 The strategies below focus on COVID-19 prevention, not what to do if you get COVID-19.
 This is not intended as medical advice.
 My own MS prevention strategies are specific to my healing journey.
 You may find many of the same strategies apply to you, but remember that healing is individual.